 Could the Next Normal Emerge from Asia?
 Prospects & Implications

 The global economy is shifting with alarming speed and in unprecedented ways as a result of the coronavirus pandemic.
 While the world grapples with these unforeseen challenges, Asian countries and companies are demonstrating incredible resilience and agility as they quickly adjust to a new normal.
 Will Asia finally emerge as the world’s economic leader when this crisis is over?
 How can Asia’s resilience serve as a model for the rest of us in a post-pandemic world?
 And what are the broader societal and policy implications?
+Watch the video from the May 6, 2020 conversation with CPD Advisory Board Member Jonathan Woetzel and CPD Director Jay Wang.

 About Jonathan Woetzel